Axiom-4 Launches Into Space

 The astronauts are doing 60 science experiments that are impossible to do on Earth.

-They are checking how plants and algae grow in space.
+They are checking how plants and [[algae::Tiny green plants that grow in water and that astronauts study in space.]] grow in space.
 They are also learning how muscles heal.

-They are even studying tiny animals called tardigrades to see how they live in space.
+They are even studying tiny animals called [[tardigrades::Tiny animals so small you need a microscope to see them, used in space tests.]] to see how they live in space.

 These experiments help us learn new things about space travel.